scottbw/analytics-udd/udd/student_on_a_module_instance.md

 <tr><td>1</td><td>Pass</td><td>  </td></tr>
 <tr><td>2</td><td>Fail</td><td>  </td></tr>
 <tr><td>3</td><td>Not known</td><td> </td></tr>
-<tr><td>4</td><td>deprecated (was: 'deferred')</td><td> </td></tr>
 </table>

 ###Format
 String (255)

 ###Notes
 Code 3 is applied in all cases where the outcome is either not known (yet), or doesn't apply because the student hasn't been assessed yet.
-Code 4 is deprecated because deferral or withdrawal is indicated by WITHDRAWAL_REASON in student_course_membership.
 Omitting this property could impair the functionality of analytics applications such as student apps or dashboards.

 ##MOD_RETAKE